 He returned to start teaching at Yale and married Katherine Hall, one of his students, and they had a son, Deane or Dino.

 After the United States entered World War II and the Marines rejected him, he received a letter from his friend, Yale University Art Gallery director Theodore “Tubby” Sizer.
-Sizer told him about the first ever unit formed to preserve artistic and cultural treasures: the Fifth Army, Manuscripts, Fine Arts & Archives (MFAA) Section, also known as the Monuments Men.
+Sizer told him about the first ever unit formed to preserve artistic and cultural treasures.
+Formally known as the Fifth Army, Manuscripts, Fine Arts & Archives (MFAA) Section, it was also known as the Monuments Men.

-By the time Keller set foot in Italy, the Allies and Axis were in a race to control Europe’s cultural heritage: by stealing it, destroying it or displaying it.
+By the time Keller set foot in Italy, the Allies and Axis raced to control Europe’s cultural heritage: by stealing it, destroying it or displaying it.

 “In wartime, when the thoughts of men fighting nations are concerned primarily with winning battles and the consequent fear, animosity, hatred, blood and death, it seems incongruous and inconsistent that the commanders of opposing armies should give attention to culture and Fine Arts,” wrote Keller.
 “Yet in both the Nazi-Fascist and Allied Armies, perhaps for the first time in history, there were men whose sole job it was to preserve the heritage and culture of nations being torn to shreds by the ravages of war.”

-Their mission was to safeguard cultural treasures from war damage and, after the war ended, to return art stolen from stolen from wealthy Jews, museums, universities, and religious institutions.
-They succeeded in tracking, finding and returning more than five million artistic and cultural items stolen by Hitler and the Nazis.
+They had a mission to safeguard cultural treasures from war damage.
+And after the war ended, they were to return art stolen from stolen from wealthy Jews, museums, universities and religious institutions.
+They succeeded in tracking, finding and returning more than five million artistic and cultural items stolen by Axis forces.

-The Nazis called them thieves and Jews intent on looting Europe’s treasures.
+The Germans called them thieves and Jews intent on looting Europe’s treasures.

-He seemed to travel everywhere in Italy, encountering devastated towns where the stunned and starving citizens hid in caves during battles between the Allies and the Nazis.
+He seemed to travel everywhere in Italy, encountering devastated towns.
+The stunned and starving citizens hid in caves during battles between the Allies and the Nazis.

 “When I see a little boy Deane’s age with one leg, the other blown off by a bomb … It makes me feel terrible.
 I got sick to my stomach and sick at heart,” he wrote.

-He arrived in Pisa with the Allied Army as it advanced and the Nazis retreated.
+He arrived in Pisa with the Allied Army as it advanced and the Germans retreated.
 Both sides were shelling the city.
-Keller realized the priceless 14th-and 15th-century frescoes in the city center were exposed and damaged.
-He directed civilians and troops to erect a temporary canvas roof over the naked walls and pieces of fresco lying on the ground.
+Keller realized the shelling exposed and then damaged the priceless 14th-and 15th-century frescoes in the city center.
+He then directed civilians and troops to erect a temporary canvas roof over the naked walls and scattered pieces of frescco.

 He described the experience in a letter to his wife: